itsyashpal2021/Messaging-App/README.md

 5. profile picture.
 6. emojis, images and videos in the chat.
 7. unfriend, clear chat
+8. Email verification with otp

 TODO:

-notification tab for rejected/accepted frs check all comps rendering ... unfriend, clear chat group chat profile pic in search and fr's
+notification tab for rejected/accepted frs check all comps rendering ... clear chat group chat profile pic in fr's